azure-ad-b2c/samples/policies/terms-of-service/readme.md

     1. **AAD-Common** (enables extensionAttributes)

 1. Add new TechnicalProfiles:
-    1. **AAD-ReadTOS** - Reads the directory and puts the user's current TOS in the claim bag
+    1. **AAD-ReadTOS** - Reads the directory and puts the user's current TOS in the claim bag.
     1. **SelfAsserted-RefreshTOS** - Prompts a screen to a user if TOS has changed during sign-in.
     1. **VerfiyTOSConsentedTo** - Validates the TOS button is selected and provides an error mechanism if not selected
     1. **AAD-UserWriteProfileUsingObjectIdUpdateTOU** - Writes the current TOS version to the directory in Azure AD B2C.